 Get your 9/11 Museum Tickets in advance.

 The museum uses timed-entry tickets to limit the flow of people moving through the museum at any given time.
-You also avoid wasting time by not having to wait in line for tickets or security or to discover the museum is at capacity and you need to wait until later to enter.
+You also avoid wasting time by not having to wait in line for tickets or to discover the museum is at capacity and you need to wait until later to enter.

 This is especially important if you only have a few days in New York City.